 Based upon those assessments, a forecast is developed using the average cost of risk.
 These forecasts can increase or decrease as risks are identified, resolved or retired.
-The program contingency is currently \$135 million in accordance with the TBPOC approved budget.
-As of the end of the fourth quarter of 2014, the 50 percent probable draw on program contingency is \$156 million.
-The potential draw ranges from about \$75 million to \$225 million (See Figure 1 on page 27).
+The program contingency is currently \$135.2 million in accordance with the TBPOC approved budget.
+As of the end of the first quarter of 2015, the 50 percent probable draw on program contingency is \$232.1 million.
+The potential draw ranges from about \$160 million to \$300 million (refer to Figure 3 on page 27).

-The current program contingency forecast balance may not exceed the cost of currently identified forecast risks.
-It is important to understand that the risks identified in each of the contracts are not yet mitigated.
-Various teams are working to mitigate these risks, working diligently to reduce the probability of these risks occurring and preparing responses to minimize their impact should they occur.
-In accordance with the approved TBSRP Risk Management Plan, risk mitigation actions are continuously developed and implemented to reduce the potential draw on the program contingency.
+Although the current program contingency forecast balance is lower than the cost of currently identified forecast risks, it is important to understand that the risks identified in each of the contracts are not yet mitigated.
+Various teams will be working to further define these risks and potential mitigations to reduce the probability of these risks occurring and preparing responses to minimize their impact should they occur.
+In accordance with the approved TBSRP Risk Management Plan, risk mitigation actions are to be developed and implemented to reduce the potential draw on the program contingency.